Learn About Housing Disability Rights

 If you would like to learn more about disability rights in housing, then you should first know whom these rights apply to and what is considered a disability.
 Fair housing disability rights apply to “Any person who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment or is regarded as having an impairment,” as defined by the federal government.
 The term disability can be applied to a number of physical and mental conditions and ailments.
-Download our free housing guide for details on the types of disabilities covered by fair housing laws and filing a discrimination claim.
+Download our free housing guide for details on the types of disabilities covered by fair housing laws.

 Fair Housing Disability Rights

 Disability rights in housing apply to current and prospective tenants.
 Housing rights for disabled people are upheld in private and public housing including Section 8 housing units.
 Fair housing disability rights prohibit any discrimination against a person who has a disability.
 This includes refusing to rent or sell to a person with a disability but also expands to the prohibition of any hidden fees that are disguised as additional rental fees, sales prices, application fees or more that would otherwise not be charged to an individual who was not afflicted by a disability.